Gayathri22222/firstrepositary/README.md

 # firstrepositary
-This is my repository project
+This is my first repository project
 I am exicted to learn git and github